NREL/mappymatch/CONTRIBUTING.md

  you can use a formatter in your IDE such as `black` and a style guide enforcer such as `flake8` to reduce the chance of us rejecting your PR.

- ### 5. Commit Your Changes
+#### 5. Commit Your Changes

 Now you can commit your changes and push your branch to GitHub
 ```
 git add .
 git commit -m "Your detailed description of your changes."
-git push origin <name-of-your-bugfix-or-feature> # same as the branch you created
+git push origin <name-of-your-bugfix-or-feature> # same name as the branch you created
 ```

-### 6. Submit a Pull Request Through the GitHub Website
+#### 6. Submit a Pull Request Through the GitHub Website

 Congrats!
 You've almost made it!
 You code is now ready to be reviewed by the maintainers.
 Go to your fork and create a pull request.
-Make sure you select the correct branch on your fork to merge with the main branch in your PR request.
+Make sure you select the correct branch on your fork to merge with the main branch of the original repo.

-### 7. Fix any remaining issues
+#### 7. Fix any remaining issues

 It's rare, but you might at this point still encounter issues, as the continuous integration (CI) system on GitHub Actions checks your code.
 Some of these might